trilitech/tezos-developer-docs/docs/tutorials/build-files-archive-with-dal.md

 network) and permissionless (anyone can post data to the network), and its security is entrusted to Tezos’ ~400 bakers.

-In this article, we will see how it becomes possible to build a “files archive:” users will be able to post files to the DAL, and a Smart Rollup will fetch and index these files.
+In this article, we will see how it becomes possible to build a “file archive:” users will be able to post files to the DAL, and a Smart Rollup will fetch and index these files.
 Anyone starting a Smart Rollup node for our archive rollup will get a copy of the archive.
 We will be testing our Smart Rollup on